 "Say, what do you think our new school is going to be like?"

-"Very high-class."
-Sakura gave a smug smile.
+"Way out of your league."
+Sakura gave a mean smile.
 "You can't possibly hope to fit in."

 "Hopefully, we won't be in the same class."
 Naruto replied sincerely.